-CONCLUSIONS: We report satisfactory outcomes after treatment of aneurysmal subarachnoid hemorrhage in a low-volume neurosurgical department serving a rural population.
-This indicates a reasonable balance between timely access to treatment and hospital case volume erebrovascular disease is the fourth most prevalent cause of lost life years in the Norwegian population,1 and aneurysmal subarachnoid hemorrhage (aSAH) contributes disproportionally because it strikes relatively young patients and has a high case fatality rate.
-The incidence is estimated to 9 per 100 000 person-years.2
+Cerebrovascular disease is the fourth most prevalent cause of lost life years in the Norwegian population 1, and aneurysmal subarachnoid hemorrhage (aSAH) contributes disproportionally because it strikes relatively young patients and has a high case fatality rate.
+The incidence is estimated to 9 per 100,000 person-years 2.

-Nieuwkamp et al3 reviewed and performed a metaanalysis of outcomes in population-based prospective cohorts published between 1973 and 2002.
-Few subsequent studies have reported long-term outcomes in such unselected cohorts.^{4-6} The nationwide Swiss SOS (Swiss Study on Subarachnoid Hemorrhage) and the Danish Stroke registry have registered aSAH cases prospectively since 2009 and 2017, respectively.^{5,7}
+Nieuwkamp and co-workers reviewed and performed meta-analysis of outcomes in population-based prospective cohorts published between 1973 and 2002 3.
+Few subsequent studies have reported long-term outcomes in such unselected cohorts 4-6.
+The nationwide Swiss Study on Subarachnoid Hemorrhage (Swiss SOS) and the Danish Stroke registry have registered aSAH cases prospectively since 2009 and 2017, respectively ^{5,7}.

-An association between high patient volumes and better outcomes has been established for the management of aSAH.^{8,9} In regions with dispersed rural populations, this must be balanced against the advantages with shorter prehospital transport times and
+An association between high patient volumes and better outcomes has been established for the management of aSAH ^{8, 9}.
+In regions with dispersed rural populations, this must be balanced against the advantages with shorter pre-hospital transport times and timely access.
+This consideration entails a decentralized hospital structure with small neurosurgical departments in countries with dispersed settlements, such as Norway.